 Christians often spend so much time engaged in their present-day trials and tribulations that they fail to understand and learn from the experiences of Christians of the past.
 In the New Testament, God has supplied His church with multiple examples of the . . .

 The letter to Smyrna contains a rarity among the seven churches—no criticism!
 What's so good about the Smyrnans?

-Persecution is not a subject we normally like to think about, but it is a fact of life for a Christian.
-John Ritenbaugh explains why Jesus says we are blessed if we are persecuted for righteousness' sake.
+Persecution is a fact of life for a Christian.
+Jesus Christ says we are blessed if we are persecuted for righteousness' sake — here's why.

 How do we, as modern Christians, bear our cross as Jesus commands?
 He meant far more than simply carrying a stake over our shoulders!
 This article shows how vital denying ourselves and taking up our cross is in following Christ.

 John Ritenbaugh initially explores the work of Paul and Barnabas developing the church in the cosmopolitan city of Antioch, the location from where the term Christian originated.
-The twelfth chapter, an apparent flashback, focuses upon the execution of James (at the hands of mad Herod Agrippa), Peter's miraculous escape from prison followed by the dramatic death of Herod as a result of blasphemy, an episode showing the relationship between prayer and God's response.
-The episode also had the effect of driving Peter from Jerusalem.
-Chapter 13 begins a concentrated effort on the part of the Antioch church to carry the Gospel to the Gentiles through the efforts of Barnabas and Saul.
+The twelfth chapter, an apparent flashback, focuses upon the execution of Jam. . .

 Martin Collins, reflecting on the martyrdom of Stephen, affirms that his martyrdom indicated that this wholesale persecution on Christianity, from the leaders to the rank and file, indicated that Christianity was a revolutionary idea whose time had come.
 T. . .